PFAS have been getting a lot of press lately, none of it good.

 While these synthetic chemicals have their uses — like making products waterproof, stain-resistant, or smooth — they’ve also been linked to some wicked health problems.
 We’re talking kidney and testicular cancer, thyroid disease, high cholesterol, low birth weight, and a weakened immune system, to name a few.

-We’re happy to share that Cocofloss has always been and always will be 100% PFAS free.
+So how do you find a floss without PFAS?
+We’re happy to share that Cocofloss has always been and always will be a 100% PFAS-free dental floss.
 Just grab a roll and floss fearlessly!
 Then read on to learn more about the dangers of PFAS, where these pesky chemicals are hiding, and tips for keeping them out of your body and your life.

 The acronym PFAS stands for per- and polyfluoroalkyl substances (don’t make us say that out loud) — a broad class of about 5,000 human-made chemicals.
 These synthetic substances have been used by a variety of industries since the 1940s, and today are found in everything from cleaning products to stain-proof carpet to fast-food containers.